enasequence/read_docs/submit/general-guide.rst

 ====================================
-General Guide on ENA Data Submission
+General Guide On ENA Data Submission
 ====================================

 Welcome to the general guide for the European Nucleotide Archive submission.